alexanderpalsson/katacoda-scenarios/qlik-corectl/step10.md

 ## Picasso.js

 [Picasso.js](https://picassojs.com/) is a visualization javascript library to create visualization.
-It comes with a q-plugging which provides a lot of help when extracting data from a QIX-app.
+It comes with a q-plugging which provides a lot of help when extracting data from a engine-app.
 So we don't have to use `layout.qHyperCube.qDataPages[0].qMatrix` every time we want to interact with the loaded data.
 <br>

 If you want to see more visualizations check out [picasso.js examples](https://picassojs.com/examples.html).